Georgia Garnishment Law is a resource for those interested in the legalities of having wages garnished. Discover now if your wages can be garnished.

 - 25% of your weekly disposable income or 15% of your disposable earnings for the week if the judgment is for a private student loan

 - The amount by which your disposable earnings per week exceeds 30 times the federal minimum wage.
 If your disposable income is less than the federal minimum wage, it cannot be garnished.
+In other words, if your disposable income for a week exceeds $217.50, that amount can be garnished.

 The disposable income refers to what is left after your employer takes mandatory deductions such as local taxes.